samaradel/www_threefold/www.threefoldtoken.com/content/information/internet-growing-wild.md

 ### more performance required

 Compute & Storage vendors create poor performing solutions.
-We have enjoyed year on year improvements of hardware following [Moore's law][3].
-While this has allowed us to progress and innovate it has also lead to software developers taking these advances for granted and cutting corners where they could creating sub optimals code and allowing software components to be layered on top of each other to achieve certain functionality of behavior.
+There has been now year on year improvements of hardware following [Moore's law][3].
+While this has allowed ThreeFold to progress and innovate it has also lead to software developers taking these advances for granted and cutting corners where they could creating sub optimals code and allowing software components to be layered on top of each other to achieve certain functionality of behavior.

 The inefficiencies have now lead us to be in a situation where organically grown IT architecture are immensely complex and use a variety of components from different soft and hardware vendors integrates by a so called integrator.
 The overall effort and cost involved to create, operate and maintain such architectures is growing continuously and requiring an ever increasing budget and resourcing to continue.

-If we could go down to the core algorithms and take another looks at these, innovate at the heart of technology instead of applying patches and pain killers we would be able to create a lot more end user capacity that what systems provide today.
+If it could go down to the core algorithms and take another looks at these, innovate at the heart of technology instead of applying patches and pain killers we would be able to create a lot more end user capacity that what systems provide today.
 The result of this is that systems will last longer and do not have to be replaced by faster ones, it will take a lot less engineers to create, operate and maintain these systems and overall they will present a more stable and reliable platform achieving higher levels of uptime.

 Only upsides, right?
 Well a huge downside of such an approach is that vendors will make less revenue and more importantly less margin as system will run for longer, more stable and requires less updates.
 Why would vendors innote at the core of their solution…….